pSnehanshu/snehanshu-blog/_posts/2020-03-11-svelte-basic-tutorial.md

 ![Name changes on clicking the button](/assets/post-images/svelte-tutorial/Screencast-2020-03-11-164019.gif)

-Let's instead of changing to "Ashish" everytime, let's take that as a input from user using a input text box.
+Let's instead of changing to "Ashish" every time, let's take that as an input from the user using an input text box.
 First, we will need to define another variable `inputName` to keep the temporary text typed into the text box.
 Then on clicking the button, we will just do `name = inputName`.